harshkandera/harshkandera/README.md

 - 📚 **Continuous learning** and staying updated with industry trends
 - 🤝 **Mentoring and collaboration** — growing together as a community
 - 🚀 **Shipping fast** while maintaining high quality standards
+- 🤖 **Leveraging AI** to build smarter, more intuitive applications

 ---